daat2/online-recipe-cookware/README.md

 * [**Markdown** ](https://guides.github.com/features/mastering-markdown/)
     * I have used this website to learn how to write my README Documentation.

 ## Testing
 -----------------------------

+Testing is carried out to verify the responsiveness of the site for end-users.
+The test is based on functional requirements.

+*Caution* :This test does not verify that webpage has a zero defects but can show it has defects and might not be find all defects. as exhaustive testing is impossible.

-See attached link for detailed manual testing.\
+See attached link for detailed manual testing preocess and defects logs.
-Automated testing would have been done, but my mentor said is not needed for my code.

 [Manual Testing](https://github.com/daat2/play-simongame/blob/master/assets/images/manualTest-simon.pdf)